kitian616/jekyll-TeXt-theme/test/_posts/2016-05-08-blockquotes.md

 **markdown:**

-    > "There is nothing either good or bad, but thinking makes it so."
+    > “There is nothing either good or bad, but thinking makes it so.”
     >
     > —Hamlet in *Hamlet*

 ---

-> "From women's eyes this doctrine I derive:
+> “From women’s eyes this doctrine I derive:
 >
 > They sparkle still the right Promethean fire;
 >
 > They are the books, the arts, the academes,
 >
-> That show, contain, and nourish all the world."
+> That show, contain, and nourish all the world.”
 >
-> —Berowne in *Love's Labor's Lost*
+> —Berowne in *Love’s Labor’s Lost*